NEW HAMPSHIRE SWEEPS WEEKEND SERIES WITH 5-2 WIN AT UMASS LOWELL

-Junior forward Dalton Speelman scored two goals for the Wildcats
+Junior forward Dalton Speelman nets two goals for Wildcats

 LOWELL, Mass. - Junior F Dalton Speelman scored two goals as No. 2 University of New Hampshire defeated UMass Lowell, 5-2, Saturday night in a Hockey East clash in front of 5,376 at the Tsongas Center.

 With the loss, UMass Lowell slipped to 4-7-1 overall and 2-6-1 in Hockey East and hosts Northeastern next Saturday at the Tsongas Center (7:05).